eagle-cooler/power-eagle/memory-bank/progress.md

 - Conditional script execution based on manifest
 - Manual script execution controls
 - Python output display and error handling
+- ****Complete Python → Eagle callback system with stderr signal processing and secure API execution**

 ## No Outstanding Issues
-The system is functionally complete with both JavaScript and Python plugin support, ready for production use.
+The system is functionally complete with both JavaScript and Python plugin support, INCLUDING REVOLUTIONARY BIDIRECTIONAL PYTHON ↔ EAGLE COMMUNICATION, ready for production use and community adoption.